pashok3d/WotHub/README.md

 # WotHub
  Data mining system for [World of Tanks](https://en.wikipedia.org/wiki/World_of_Tanks) game replays.
 # About
- WotHub is a data mining project which parses data packets from game replays, preprocesses data and makes predictions based on statistical approach.
+ WotHub is a data mining project in which we parse data packets from game replays, preprocess data and make predictions based on statistical approach.
 # How to use
 ### Preparing
 * Download [replays](http://wotreplays.ru/) and place them in `/replays` folder.